ModisWorks/modisworks.github.io/doc/guides/dev/api-database.md

     * This variable contains the volatile database.
 You can use this variable to access anything in the database, including API keys etc.
     * If you edit this, don't forget to call `data.write()` afterwards if you want it to be permanent.
 * `data.pull()`
     * Use this function to manually update `data.cache` from `data.json`.
-This can be used, for example, to update the database after you've edited `data.json` externally.
+Use this if you updated `data.json` manually (eg. with an external editor).
     * This function is called automatically on Modis startup, and should not need to be called again unless you edit `data.json` externally.
 * `data.push(new_data=None)`
-    * Use this function without any arguments to manually update `data.json` from `data.cache`.
+    * Use this function without any arguments to manually update `data.json` from `data.cache` Use this if you updated `data.cache` manually (without using `data.edit()`).
-    * This function is called automatically when you call `data.edit()`, and should not be to be called manually under normal circumstances.
+    * This function is called automatically when you call `data.edit()`, and should not need to be called manually under normal circumstances.
     * If you provide `new_data`, this function will replace both the volatile and non-volatile database with the object you provided.
     * **The `new_data` argument should not be used under normal circumstances.
 You could accidentally delete the whole database!** Only use it if you know what you are doing and definitely need it.